Skip to main content

 The Fence Bottom:

 Deer don’t want to go over a tall fence, they want to go under it.
 So they search along the bottom looking for weak spots.
 If the fence is unprotected at the bottom, they will simply nose underneath and enter the enclosure.
 To prevent that, some people stretch a taut line along the bottom.
 However, that leaves small openings at the bottom wherever ground irregularities occur, inviting deer to nose under the fence.
-A better answer is to fold out 6 inches of the fencing at the bottom toward the deer and stake it down once every 6 feet with foot-long kinked galvanized ground stakes.
+A better answer is to fold out 6 inches of the fencing at the bottom toward the deer and stake it down once every 4 feet with foot-long kinked galvanized ground stakes or rebar ground stakes.
 Even before grass grows into the bottom fold and holds it down, this does the trick.

 The Fence Top: